bigfix/developer.bigfix.com/site/reference/types/time-of-day-with-time-zone.md

 # unique value of &lt;time of day with time zone&gt; : time of day with time zone with multiplicity

-Returns the unique values of a given list of &amp;lt;time of day with time zone&amp;gt; types, removing duplicates and sorting by value.
+Returns the unique values of a given list of &lt;time of day with time zone&lt; types, removing duplicates and sorting by value.

 # zone of &lt;time of day with time zone&gt; : time zone